Ford Crown Victoria: Touring Sedan

 For 1992, Ford introduced the Crown Victoria Touring Sedan as a performance-oriented flagship trim.
 The Touring Sedan featured a number of suspension and handling improvements over the Crown Victoria LX, featuring the heavier-duty suspension components of the police-package version, and also including wider tires, rear air suspension, removal of the speed limiter, and a 210 hp dual-exhaust variant of the 4.6 L V8.
 Optional features included speed-sensitive steering and larger-diameter sway bars.
 Distinguished by its standard two-tone exterior paint scheme (with painted alloy wheels), the Touring Sedan featured a unique leather interior with every feature available on a Crown Victoria at the time.
 For a lower price, Ford offered the performance upgrades of the Touring Sedan on the LX as the Handling and Performance Package alongside a separate towing package.
 The Touring Sedan was a one-year-only model, as it was discontinued after 1992.
 However, the Handling and Performance Package remained an option in various forms until 2007.

 Production figures

 Second generation (EN114; 1998–2012)

-The second generation Crown Victoria commenced sales on December 26, 1997.
-Although the 1992-1997 Ford Crown Victoria had better critical and marketplace acceptance than the controversial styling of the 1991 Chevrolet Caprice, its sales struggled to match those of its Mercury Grand Marquis counterpart.
+The second-generation Crown Victoria commenced sales on 26 December 1997.
+Although the previous Ford Crown Victoria had better critical and marketplace acceptance than the controversial styling of the 1991 Chevrolet Caprice, its sales struggled to match those of its Mercury Grand Marquis counterpart.
 In an effort to gain acceptance among buyers (and increase parts commonality), for the 1998 model year, the Crown Victoria adopted much of the exterior design of the Mercury Grand Marquis.

 Following its 1998 introduction, the second-generation Crown Victoria underwent an extensive revision for the 2003 model year.
 Introduced in April 2002, while the exterior saw no change, nearly the entire chassis was redesigned, with major updates to the suspension and steering.